 Entity that has legal possession (ownership) of any interests, benefits or rights inherent to the personal property.

 Phone bids must be completed and submited online at https://www.alderferauction.com/buy-or-sell/how-to-bid-buy/absentee-and-phone-formg.
 All phone bids are required to start at $250 or half of the published estimate.
 We suggest that phone and absentee bids be submitted 24 hours in advance to allow time for processing.
 This online form can be found on AlderferAuction.com at the bottom of the home page.

 The rules of the auction and certain aspects of the Purchase & Sale Agreement that are published, read and agreed upon by potential bidders prior to an auction sale.

-A timed auction is an online only sale run largely by computer.
+A timed auction is an online only sale that typcially closes out 3 lots every 3 minutes.
 Lots are placed for sale online for a defined period of time, allowing bidders to register and then place maximum bids on items.
-The computer bids on behalf of the bidder against any competition, from the lowest possible bid to the maximum bid specified.
+For a maximum bid, the computer bids on behalf of the bidder against any competition, from the lowest possible bid to the maximum bid specified.
 Bidders are notified if they have been outbid.
 This provides the option to increase their bid should they so choose.
 When the pre-set time is up, the auction ends and the highest bidder on each lot is notified that he has won.

 Withdraw / Pass (No Sale)

-Failure to reach the reserve price or insufficient bidding.
+When an item fails to reach the reserve price or does not have sufficient bidding.